Blady-Com/gnoga/docs/user_guide.md

 ### A Multi Connect Application

-Just like with the creation of the Singleton application we will start off using gnoga_make to generate a skelleton project.
+Just like with the creation of the Singleton application we will start off using gnoga_make to generate a skeleton project.
 In this case we will build a multi user white board.

 ```
 gnoga_make new GnogaBoard multi_connect